-First, as companies like Hawaiian Airlines move from wide-body to narrow body for many of their mainland to Hawaii flights starting in early 2018, this situation will be getting more difficult to control.
+First, as companies like Hawaiian Airlines and others move from wide-body to narrow body for most of their mainland to Hawaii flights, this situation has been getting more difficult to control.
 Add to that the fact that flights to Hawaii are at record capacity.
-Read: Hawaiian Airlines’ New Fleet | Routes, Design, Seating, Entertainment.

 Beat of Hawaii suggestions:

-- American Airlines: 767, 777.
+- American Airlines: Some 777.

-- Delta Airlines: 330, 767.
+- Delta Airlines: 330.

-- Hawaiian Airlines: 330, 717, 767.
+- Hawaiian Airlines: 330, 717.

-- United Airlines: 767, 777.
+- United Airlines: None.